Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Tools were absent from the weapon tab since a recent funcom patch `1.6.3`
-- Camera was reseting its position after using it outside of the custom panel
+- Camera was reseting its position after using it outside of the custom panel `1.6.4`
+- Fixed character offset not applying correct for character loaded after they edited their offset
+- Attempt at fixing accessory not equiping correctly in rare situations.